PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-07 17:38:36
+Last updated: 2024-04-07 17:39:11
-Random Quote: You all know exactly who I am.
-Say my name. - Walter White
+Random Quote: Secrets are worth more than silver or sapphires.  -  Varys